Bega schoolgirl murders

 The Bega schoolgirl murders refer to the abduction, rape, and murder of two Australian schoolgirls, 14-year-old Lauren Margaret Barry and 16-year-old Nichole Emma Collins of Bega, New South Wales, Australia on 6 October 1997.
 They were abducted by Leslie Camilleri and Lindsay Beckett, both from the New South Wales town of Yass.
-The men subjected the girls to repeated rapes and sexual assaults on five or more separate occasions, while driving them to remote locations throughout rural New South Wales and Victoria.
+The men subjected the girls to repeated rapes and sexual assaults on five or more occasions, while driving them to remote locations throughout rural New South Wales and Victoria.
 Over a twelve-hour period, the girls had been driven several hundred kilometres from Bega to Fiddler's Green Creek in Victoria, where they were stabbed to death by Beckett under the order of Camilleri.

 Background

 The girls were reported missing on the day of their disappearance, and a massive manhunt consisting of family, friends, police, and community volunteers searched the area, but failed to locate any sign of them.
 Police investigations lasting several weeks eventually led to Camilleri and Beckett, career criminals with over 200 criminal convictions between them.
 Camilleri, who claimed he was innocent of any crime and insisted Beckett acted alone, was facing existing charges relating to other sexual assaults against minors at the time of the murders.